valanm22/documentation/learn/getting_started/quick_start.md

 }
 ```

-If the task's `status` is still `enqueued` or `processing`, the response may look slightly different.
-All you have to do is wait a short time and try again.
-Once the task `status` is `succeeded`, proceed to the next step.
+If the `status` field has the value `enqueued` or `processing`, all you have to do is wait a short time and try again.
+Proceed to the next step once the task `status` has changed to `succeeded`.

 ## Step 3: Search